What Are the 12 Steps & Traditions in Addiction Recovery?

 Once these wrongs have been identified, the challenge is to admit to them.
 The goal of this step is to share what has been learned in Step 4, thereby also admitting it to the self.
 As explained by 12Step.org, this can be particularly challenging.
 No one wants to admit personal defects.
 However, reflecting back to Step 1, it is in doing so that the individual is able to bring problems to light, so that those problems can then be worked on and, hopefully, resolved, aiding in the journey toward recovery.

-To accomplish this, the individual shares the Step 4 inventory with the self, the higher power, and one other person.
+To accomplish this, the individual shares the Step 4 inventory with the self, the higher power, and one other person, usually their sponsor.

-Once the moral inventory has been taken to heart, the individual is then ready to commit to the work of righting the wrongs and repairing the defects.
+Once the moral inventory has been taken and reflected on, the individual is then ready to commit to the work of righting wrongs and repairing the defects.
 In other words, this is the stage in which the individual commits to the process of recovery, and the personal and mental work of learning to manage the addictive behaviors that have been interfering with life and relationships.

 The reason this step is so important is because it signals the individual’s true motivation to change.
 Research summarized by the Substance Abuse and Mental Health Services Administration’s Treatment Improvement Protocols shows that the elements that result in the most positive outcomes for addiction treatment are the individual’s motivation, desire, and commitment to complete the treatment process and avoid relapse.
 As a result, maintaining this motivation is the central element of most research-based treatment programs.